| || |

 will be updated as partners determine the actual presentation dates.
 To request more information regarding board/council presentations or other implementation activities, please send an email to email@example.com

 A Roseville Public Library card is free to any California resident with appropriate ID.
 You do not need to be a Roseville resident to obtain a library card.
 A Roseville Public Library (RPL) card is required if you wish to use public computers or borrow any materials from the library.
-Your RPL card can be used at all of our three locations
+Click here

 To apply, visit any of our three locations.
 Bring a valid photo ID and proof of current address.
 A current California driver’s license, passport, student, State or military ID is suitable.
 If the address on your license is not correct, bring a current utility bill, pre-printed checks, DMV update card, rental agreement or credit card bill.
 Parents or legal guardians may apply for separate individual cards for children under 18 years of age, and must be present to sign their applications and show parent/guardian’s valid photo ID and proof of address.
 Cards are issued and may be used immediately.